How to Apply

 Application Process

-Complete Purdue University's Graduate School On-line Application.
-Included in this application you should submit the following:
+Complete Purdue University's Graduate School Online Application.
+Included in this application you must submit the following:

-Request that one official transcript (one each in original language and English translation for international students) from each college or university that you have attended be mailed to the Department of Statistics.
-(See Where to Send Transcripts/Diplomas) Download Form.
+• Official transcripts and diplomas: Upload one official transcript (one each in the original language and English translation for international students) from each college or university that you have attended.
+(See How to Submit Transcripts/Diplomas.)
+International Students only: Submit a copy of each diploma received in the original language and English translation.
+(See How to Submit Transcripts/Diplomas.)

-Note to ALL applicants: The ONLY items to be sent to the Department of Statistics are transcripts.
-(International students should also send a copy of each diploma received in original language and English translation.)
-All other material should be submitted online through Purdue University's Graduate School On-line Application.
+Note to ALL applicants: All materials should be submitted online through Purdue University's Graduate School Online Application.
 Additional materials sent to the Department of Statistics WILL NOT be accepted.

 Test Scores

-Please visit http://www.ets.org to see information on-line about taking and registering for the GRE and TOEFL test.
-The local testing center is: Sylvan Prometric Testing, 4050 Britt Road, Lafayette, IN 47905, Phone number is (765) 447-0626.
+Please visit https://www.ets.org to see information online about taking and registering for the GRE and TOEFL test.
+The local testing center is Sylvan Prometric Testing, 4050 Britt Road, Lafayette, IN 47905, the phone number is (765) 447-0626.

-For the GRE and TOEFL, use a School Code of 1631.
+For the GRE and TOEFL or IELTS, use a School Code of 1631.

 No department code is needed.

-A Dual degree applicant is a student who is currently pursuing a Ph.D. degree in one department and wishes to pursue a Master's degree in another department (both departments must be at Purdue University).
-The student must submit to the Statistics Graduate Office a Notice of Dual Degree Form - GS18 with the signature of your department head.
+A Concurrent degree applicant is a student who is currently pursuing a Ph.D. degree in one department and wishes to pursue a Master's degree in another department (both departments must be at Purdue University).
+The student must submit a Concurrent Graduate Program Request Form GS-18 with the signatures of both department heads.

 Applying for a Graduate Certificate